DavidBuchanan314/irradiate.py/README.md

 where flip_rate is measured in "bit flips per megabyte per second"
 ```

+Flips are performed via the `/proc/pid/maps` and `/proc/pid/mem` interfaces.

 `example_target.py` is a simple script that hashes a buffer at regular intervals.
 Bit-flips that modify the value of the buffer will cause the hash to change.
 Bit-flips elsewhere might crash or hang the process, or explode your computer - anything is possible!

 Example invocation: